 I completed my industrial training in WSO2 Lanka (Pvt) Ltd (9 months).
 I worked in Sysco Labs, Sri Lanka as a member of the data team for around 4.5 years.
 In Sysco Labs, I was able to lead the Database Engineering team to build multiple large-scale big-data systems.
 Among them, the Cake Data platform won the 1st runner-up in the ‘Best Technology or Framework Innovation’ at SLASSCOM Innovation Awards 2019.
 Currently, I work as a Software Engineer, Amazon Web Services (AWS).

 I’m passionate about public speaking.
 I started public speaking from the days I was at the University of Moratuwa, through the Gavel Club of the University of Moratuwa.
 I Joined Negombo Toastmasters Club in December 2015 and then Sysco Lab’s Toastmasters.
-I have won many speaking competitions and held various positions (VP Education, VP Public Relations, etc.) in the executive committee.
-At the University of Melbourne, I worked as the Communications Officer in Computing and Information Systems Graduate Research Students (CIS-GReS) and as a Co-President in Sri Lankan Graduates’ Society (SLGS), University of Melbourne.
+I have won many speaking competitions and held various positions (VP Education, VP Public Relations, etc.) on the executive committee.
+At the University of Melbourne, I worked as the Communications Officer in Computing and Information Systems Graduate Research Students (CIS-GReS) and as the Co-President of the Sri Lankan Graduates’ Society (SLGS), University of Melbourne.